 BIO

-Sandra Manzi is a contemporary realist painter from Toronto, currently residing in Hamilton.
-She is a graduate from the Ontario College of Art and Design (OCADU) where she received her diploma in Fine Arts/Experimental Arts, and also received a B.A. in Fine Arts from the University of Guelph.
-Sandra has exhibited in galleries in and around Toronto and Hamilton.
-She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council, and she is a two time finalist for the Boynes Emerging Artist Award.
-Her paintings can be found in private collections throughout Canada, Europe and the United States.
+Sandra Manzi is a Canadian artist from Toronto currently residing in Hamilton.
+She is a graduate from the Ontario College of Art and Design (OCADU) in Toronto where she received her diploma in Fine Arts/Experimental Arts, and received a B.A. in Fine Arts from the University of Guelph.
+Since finishing her studies she's worked at the Carmen Lamanna Gallery, one of the most prestigious galleries in Canada; and the Art Gallery of Ontario, where she worked for 30 years.
+She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council, and has been a finalist for the Boynes Artist Award three times.
+Her paintings can be found in private collections throughout Canada, Europe, and the United States.
+Sandra's paintings merge the real with the unreal, the uneventful with the spectacular, the observed in real time with memories.

 ARTIST STATEMENT